 Thus, affiliate marketing was born.

-In short, affiliate marketing at its core is all about partnerships and relationships.
+At its core, affiliate marketing is all about helping customers find what they need.
 There are 4 main components when it comes to affiliate marketing:

 In affiliate marketing, an advertiser can be a company selling their products, such as electronics, clothing, weight loss pills, car parts, basketball shoes, you name it.